Birth Reflections are for women who want to discuss the events surrounding their labour and delivery.

 These feelings can stay with women for years; sometimes they are so great, they can prevent women wanting another pregnancy.

 The Birth Reflection will take place in the comfort of your home at a time and date that suits you.
 This service is open to all women of all ages and it doesn’t matter how long it has been since you gave birth.

 You can request a copy of your hospital notes.
 Most hospitals will charge a small fee for this.
 Maternity departments are required by law to keep records for 25 years.
 To find out how to request this, go to your hospitals website and look under the freedom of information section.
 If you can’t find it, contact the ‘Patient Advice and Liaison Service’ (PALS) for further advice.

-If you would like more information or wish to book a birth reflections session, please get in touch
+Birth reflections can be held online, via Zoom (similar to Skype).
+If you would like more information or wish to book a session